rhabacker/addons/mosquitto/DOCS.md

     topic readwrite #
     ```

-The `/share` folder can be accessed via SMB, or on the host filesystem under `/usr/share/hassio/share`.
+The folder "/share" can be accessed via SMB, on the host file system under "/share" (Raspberry Pi) or on other hosts under "/usr/share/hassio/share".

 ## Support